 Hello Bio launches novel water-soluble high potency DREADD ligands, licensed from the NIH

-We are delighted to have been granted a licence to intellectual property from the National Institutes of Health and Johns Hopkins University to make these novel DREADDs ligands JHU37160 and JHU37152 available to the scientific research community.
+We are delighted to have been granted a licence from the National Institutes of Health to make these novel DREADDs ligands JHU37160 and JHU37152 available to the scientific research community.
 Our chemists have used their expertise in DREADDs to manufacture these products at high purity (>98%), in water-soluble and freebase forms, enabling researchers to use them with confidence in their experiments.

 Steve Roome PhD, Managing Director and Founder, Hello Bio